theRaeRae/Java_basics/README.md

 else Statements - Execute <code> if (condition) is false else if Statements - Execute <code> if (condition 1) is false

+LOGICAL OPERATORS

+|| (OR) - Used in an if statement to test if any of the given conditions is true
+        - A chain of OR returns the first true value or the last one if all are false